 - swivel footbridge The ghost connecting Long Pobrzeże with the Granary Island at the height of the Gdańsk Crane is rotated at a height of about 1,5 meters above the water surface and is 57 meters long and 4,5 meters wide

-In designated areas of the Dominican Fair 2020 you will be able to get a map of the fair, concert program, list of attractions, guide to the fair, commemorative certificate of the friend of the Fair, as well as make an entry in the commemorative book and play a city game.
+In designated places of the Dominican Fair 2020, you will be able to receive a map of the fair, a concert program, a list of attractions, a guide to the fair, a commemorative certificate of a friend of the Fair, as well as make an entry in the souvenir book and play a city game.

-Below is the official program of events in the Dominican Fair 2020, a map of parking lots and a presentation of the zones of the Fair of St. Dominica.
+Below is the official program of the Dominican Fair 2020 events, a map of parking lots and a presentation of the zones of the St. Dominica.